 Technology Integration Matrix Lesson Observation Tool (TIM-O)

 The TIM-O is a flexible tool for observing face-to-face or virtual lessons.
 It can be used for formative feedback, peer coaching, grant evaluation, or professional development planning.
 The TIM-O is a web-based system that works on any device and requires no software installation.
 It is especially convenient to use on a tablet computer or smart phone if you are observing a face-to-face lesson.
-The TIM Observation Tool is designed to guide principals, teachers, and others through the process of evaluating the level of technology integration within a particular classroom.
+The TIM Observation Tool is designed to guide principals, teachers, and others through the process of evaluating the level of technology integration within a particular lesson.
 When completed, the tool produces a profile for the observed lesson in terms of the Technology Integration Matrix.

 The TIM-O provides a branching series of questions that helps to provide consistent results regardless of observer familiarity with technology integration.
 Skip-logic in the series of questions greatly increases the efficiency of the observation.
-Because classrooms and other instructional settings are varied and complex, the tool allows the evaluator to adjust the identified levels based on careful consideration of the observation as a whole.
+Because classrooms, learning management systems, and other instructional settings are varied and complex, the tool allows the evaluator to adjust the identified levels based on careful consideration of the observation as a whole.

 This lesson observation tool is based on the Technology Integration Matrix (TIM) developed by FCIT.
-If you are not familiar with the TIM, you should begin with the question-based option.
+If you are not familiar with the TIM, you should begin an observation with the question-based option.
 We recommend that you observe a face-to-face or online synchronous lesson for five to ten minutes before answering any questions.
 If you are observing an asynchronous lesson, you should be able to begin answering questions immediately since you have access to every aspect of the lesson upfront.
 The question-based option is designed to arrive at a profile in a minimum number of steps.
 The total number of questions asked will vary depending on how you answer earlier questions.